 The groomsman is usually a little easier to assign to their roles.
 However, there are still a few things to remember.
 Most groomsmen have one best man, but remember that you can do what’s best for you when assigning your wedding party.
 It is often helpful to have two or more best men if those people mean that much to you.
 This can be an excellent way to solve the issue of including groomsmen who mean equally as much to you in our wedding.

 Remember to even out the assignments among the groomsmen.
 For example, if one person has to take care of the transportation, another person could help them park at the hotel, etc. If people need to get to the airport early to pick up someone who isn’t going to play an essential role at the ceremony, then others could help them with things closer to the ceremony.

 Do I Have to Pick a Maid of Honor?

 If you are having a traditional wedding, you probably already know which of your friends will take over your maid of honor duties.
-But if you are planning a non-traditional wedding, you may not know who will be your maid of honor.
+But if you plan a non-traditional wedding, you may not know who will be your maid of honor.

 In most cases, the bride chooses her maid of honor.
 The groom doesn’t always choose his best man, but he does choose his groomsman.

 In some instances, the bride and groom choose their maid of honor.